jhohing/Airline_Delay_Analysis/README.md

 While this information can be helpful for travelers when making decisions about which airline to book with, it's important to remember that delays and cancellations can happen with any carrier.
 It's always a good idea to plan ahead and be prepared for potential disruptions, such as by booking flexible tickets and having backup travel plans in place.

+### Recommendations

+Based on the data provided, here are some recommendations for travelers to consider:

+- Book flights during the months of September and October, as they have a higher likelihood of being on time compared to other months.
+- When booking with airlines such as Southwest and Spirit Airlines, be prepared for potential delays, and consider booking a flexible ticket to allow for changes if needed.
+- Consider booking with airlines such as Delta and Alaska Airlines, as they tend to have better on-time performance.
+- When traveling during months with a higher likelihood of delays (such as February, June, January, and March), plan ahead and be prepared for potential disruptions.
+- When booking flights, look for airlines with flexible change and cancellation policies, which can allow you to adjust your plans if needed.
+- Monitor your flight status and sign up for alerts from the airline, so you can be notified of any changes or delays.
+- If your flight is delayed or canceled, be proactive and reach out to the airline for assistance, such as rebooking on a different flight or receiving compensation for the inconvenience.
+- By following these recommendations, travelers can increase their chances of having a smooth and stress-free travel experience, even in the face of potential delays and disruptions.